 24.04, the most up to date LTS, doesn’t get mentioned at all.
 Digging deeper, it seems the version released with 24.04 has never been vulnerable, which explains why it doesn’t appear on this list.

-OK, so why would tomcat9 users on 22.04 be penalised compared to 20.04 users?
-Well, there’s another layer to all of this.
-Canonical don’t support every package in an Ubuntu LTS release for 5 years.
-Rather, they support a core of about two thousand packages in the main repository.
-The remaining 90% of available packages are in the universe repository, and Canonical only support those on a “Best Effort” basis.
+repository, and Canonical only support those on a “Best Effort” basis.
 This means that regular LTS users will only see security updates in those packages if they’ve been fixed by community members, can be inherited from a stable Debian release, or if the vulnerability has some form of exceptional impact which would prompt Canonical to release a fix themselves.
-However, Canonical do commit to providing security patches for Ubuntu Pro subscribers for all packages, including universe:
+However, Canonical do commit to providing security patches for Ubuntu Pro subscribers for all packages, including universe

-Tomcat 9 is in the universe repository, explaining why the patch isn’t available to 22.04 LTS users.
+repository, explaining why the patch isn’t available to 22.04 LTS users.

 It does seem crazy that Canonical would choose to expend the energy to fix and test a package which:

-• is available in their repositories on a supported release
+- is available in their repositories on a supported release

-• is internet facing
+- is internet facing

-• is vulnerable to remote exploitation
+- is vulnerable to remote exploitation

-• scores 7.5 “High” on the NVD severity scale
+- scores 7.5 “High” on the NVD severity scale

 then make a decision to withhold the patch from their users who might reasonably expect that 5 years of support means 5 years of support.
 I think this confusion comes from Canonical’s decision to bundle the old “ESM” extended duration of support with the new “Ubuntu Pro” package which adds extended breadth of support.
 The hard-nosed, commercial, business-first decision is that users on standard LTS will be left vulnerable, even though a patch is tested and commercially available.

 So why does the older 20.04 release get a free patch?
 Well, the particular version of Tomcat in 20.04 is directly inherited from Debian, who have patched and released it to their users.
-As part of “Best Effort”, Canonical pass on inherited security fixes for packages in universe.
+As part of “Best Effort”, Canonical pass on inherited security fixes for packages in universe

 As I’m running Tomcat on 22.04, what are my options?

-1. I could take an Ubuntu Pro subscription and access the patched version.
+- I could take an Ubuntu Pro subscription and access the patched version.
 Canonical offer 5 “free” subscriptions to non-commercial users.
 Sadly, these subscriptions get used up very quickly when running services in lxd containers.
 It may seem churlish, but as a hobbyist I’m not going to purchase extra subscriptions for all of my containers.

-2. Downgrade to 20.04 to access a patched version or upgrade to 24.04 to get a non-vulnerable version.
+- Downgrade to 20.04 to access a patched version or upgrade to 24.04 to get a non-vulnerable version.
 Only the latter is feasible (the Ubuntu release manager doesn’t support downgrading to older releases), but it is quite a chore to change a whole operating system for the sake of one package.
 I think this is the route I’ll take but it will make me grumpy and I’ll always be worried that there will be a future vulnerable package which will fall out of the scope of LTS coverage.

-3. Change operating system entirely.
+- Change operating system entirely.
 Maybe it is time to go back to Debian, as they seem to release these fixes to their users?

 Canonical have every right to aim to make a profit, and put food on the tables of their developers and engineers.
 Ubuntu Pro is a hugely impressive product; supporting tens of thousands of packages for a decade is a major feat.
 But, as a user, the messaging becomes very messy when “support” might not mean “support”.